ethereum/hevm/doc/src/limitations-and-workarounds.md

 Gas is hard to symbolically track, due to certain opcodes, such as SLOAD, having different cost depending on the parameters to the opcode.
 Many symbolic execution systems, including hevm, solve this by not fully tracking gas.
-This This means that hevm may report that an assertion failure can occur through a particular execution trace, but that trace would cost more to execute than the allowable gas limit.
+This means that hevm may report that an assertion failure can occur through a particular execution trace, but that trace would cost more to execute than the allowable gas limit.